Differences between Peat Moss and CompostCompost & Soil Last Updated On 02/23/2022

 Compost, on the other hand, is a great organic material you can use in your garden.
 You can even make it by yourself.
-Compact offers numerous advantages you can get with peat moss, so it makes a good alternative to peat moss.
-Compost can improve the soil’s water holding capacity and it’s a great material for making your plants thrive.
+Compost offers numerous advantages you get with peat moss, so it makes a good alternative to peat moss.
+Compost can improve the soil's water holding capacity and it's a great material for making your plants thrive.
 It is also a great source of nutrients for your plants.

 Here is a quick breakdown of differences between peat moss and compost: